minima-global/minidocs/docs/runanode/systemrequirements.md

 GPU is not necessary

 ## Ports used
-By default, Minima uses ports **9001-9005**, although an alternate 5-port range can be chosen by specifying a different main port on start up e.g. 8001.
+By default, Minima reserves ports **9001-9005**, although an alternate 5-port range can be chosen by specifying a different main port on start up e.g. 8001.

 If specifying a different main port e.g. 8001, the port range used will be the next consecutive 4 ports. e.g 8001-8005.